hercychang/prep-step-1/part3/strings_readings.md

 ## Introduction

 We've already seen strings several times!
 Let's cover them in more detail.
-Checkout the [String Documentation][string-docs]. **Bookmark this page!**
+Checkout the [String Documentation][string-docs]. **Bookmark this page!** Look at the "Methods" column on the left-hand side.

 [string-docs]: https://ruby-doc.org/core-2.2.0/String.html